reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 ### Advantages over CSOM function GetObjectSharingInformation

 1. Returns all sharing links including those of type `blockdownload`
-2. Ables to return sharing links from list items
+2. Able to get sharing links from list items

-## PowerShell Script sharing links overview using the CSOM method GetObjectSharingInformation
+## Get sharing links with the CSOM method GetObjectSharingInformation

-This PowerShell script automates the process of retrieving sharing information in SharePoint Online on file, folder or item empowering administrators to efficiently audit sharing.
-The script was adapted from
-[How to get a list of shared links in a SharePoint Online document library?
+The script was adapted from [How to get a list of shared links in a SharePoint Online document library?
 Any PowerShell or other way?](https://learn.microsoft.com/en-us/answers/questions/992330/how-to-get-a-list-of-shared-links-in-a-sharepoint) using the CSOM method GetObjectSharingInformation

 {{< gist reshmee011 24bf63cc81ccae604b563a7c312f001f >}}